 - Make sure your anti-malware tool is not interfering with image display.
 Some attempt to block images from questionable sources.

 - If you have the option, try looking at the email using a different email program.
 If you use a desktop email program, try using your email provider’s web interface.

 - Try forwarding the email to another email address you use on a different email service.
-Sometimes, for reasons unknown, simply forwarding will cause the images to be displayed before you even hit “Send”.
+Sometimes, for reasons unknown, simply forwarding it will cause the images to be displayed before you even hit “Send”.
 In other cases, the other email service might be able to correctly interpret the images when your normal service cannot.

-And finally, as a last resort, you can consider asking the sender to send the images as attachments rather than as inline images.
+And finally, as a last resort, consider asking the sender to send the images as attachments rather than as inline images.
 While a bit of a burden, attachments are significantly less of a problem.